Manufacturing

 The decision that keeps breaking.

-Behind him are seven other plants in the same network, each with its own lag report and its own bench of surplus.
-The fix already exists somewhere in that network: the same part sits at two of the sister plants, a compatible substitute sits at a third, and a master roll in the building can be cut down to the width he needs.
-The scenario above is real, and Planr surfaced all three paths within seconds of the data loading.
+The fix already exists in the network.
+The same part sits at two sister plants.
+A compatible substitute sits at a third.
+A master roll in the building can be cut to width.
+Planr surfaced all three within seconds of the data loading.

 “From lag report to actionable shortage resolution options, in one session.”